11 Best Small Towns in Mexico for Tourists

 3. Sayulita, Nayarit

-Today Sayulita is a boho chic paradise of a few small streets, center square, and small stretch of beach.
+Today, Sayulita is full of things to do and places to visit—a boho chic paradise of a few small streets, center square, and small stretch of beach.
 It's a haven for haute hippies, whose turn on words include "organic," "yoga," and "artisanal."
 It's also a great spot for photographers looking for interesting places to photograph in Mexico.

 Hotels swing boutique, and yoga retreats are a dime a dozen.
 You can still manage to score a room at a surf bungalow or two, but accommodations these days do come at a premium.

-Today, restaurants swing more along the lines of elevated brick oven pizza and small plates, rather than the dirt cheap fish tacos of yesteryear, but the bustling small town in Mexico is still a welcome escape from the frenetic energy of Puerto Vallarta to the south.
+Today, restaurants are more along the lines of elevated brick oven pizza and small plates, rather than the dirt cheap fish tacos of yesteryear, but the bustling small town in Mexico's Riviera Nayarit is still a welcome escape from the frenetic energy of Puerto Vallarta to the south.

 4. San Cristóbal De Las Casas, Chiapas